 In addition to being a licensed psychotherapist, I am a certified Parent Project facilitator and have taught Parent Project classes for the Cities of Fremont and Union City.
 The Parent Project is an intensive curriculum designed for parents of strong-willed or out-of-control adolescents.
 For more information on the Parent Project, click here.

 I enjoy learning about and acquiring new skillsets, and am currently working on my certification as a Discernment Counselor.
 Discernment counseling is a new branch of couples counseling focused on helping a couple decide if they want to stay together or move toward dissolution of the relationship.
 Discernment counseling does not involve actual marital therapy; rather the goal is to ascertain if the problems in the relationship can, in fact, be solved.
 As such, it is short-term, and is a distinct and separate process from marital therapy.
 Read more about discernment counseling.
+I also am continually updating my education and improving my skills in my field, focusing on marital therapy and infidelity issues.

-One of my professional passions is helping men and women who feel trapped, misunderstood and judged- usually because they are considering or have been involved in an emotional or physical affair.
+One of my professional passions is helping men and women who feel trapped, misunderstood and judged- often because they are considering or have been involved in an emotional or physical affair.
 The deep sense of shame and guilt that most people feel in this situation is often perpetuated in the therapist’s office during couples therapy as the client admits to their transgression and is then perceived and often labeled as a “betrayer”.
 Sometimes my clients are guilty of simply considering leaving their relationship, and are accused of not wanting to work it out.
 No one should ever feel that they cannot talk to anyone without being judged.
 So I’ve dedicated my career to helping those people- the ones with the relationship secrets so taboo that they feel they have nowhere else to turn.
 My particular brand of therapy is Without judgment.
 Without pressure.
 Without pushing for a particular outcome.
 The decision is yours alone- but I’m honored to be your guide.